davepinch/pinchy.cc/content/singularities/the-solidity/6/what-is-the-shape-of-the-united-states-with-the-tsa-as-its-boundaries.md

 ---
 title: "What is the shape of the United States with the TSA as its boundaries?"
-next: blocked by other people
+next: "Which singularity are you chasing?"
 type: fragment
 tags:
   - fragment